|Cultivating sanctuary in nature, environmental stewardship and the legacy of southern horticulture.|

 To schedule a visit, please call the Wing Haven Office at 704/331-0664 extension 103.
-Tours are normally available for groups of 10 or more on Monday, Tuesday, and Thursday mornings at 9:15 and 10:30 am.
+Tours are normally available for groups of 10 or more on Monday through Thursday mornings at 9:30 and 10:00 am.
 Depending on the time of year, we may be able to accommodate your group at other times.
 Tours for the spring months should be scheduled well in advance.
 Guided tours for youngsters are $4 per person with a $40 minimum per group.
 (Visits that include journals or other materials are $5 per student.)

 NOTE: Please see curriculum-based information available from the garden on the right.

 Wing Haven is happy to assist Charlotte-area schools interested in creating outdoor classrooms, wildlife habitats, and gardens on school grounds.
 The following two programs also provide excellent guidance.
-For more information, contact Wing Haven’s Mary Currie at 704/331-0664 extension 103.
+For more information, contact Wing Haven’s Cate Wittmack at 704-331-0664 extension 103.

 Cornell Lab of Ornithology’s Classroom